aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ```

-Once you have installed the package, you can import the `AnsConnector` component and use it in your React application:
+Once you have installed the package, you can import the `AptosNamesConnector` component and use it in your React application:

 ```
-import { AnsConnector } from "@aptos-labs/aptos-names-connector";
+import { AptosNamesConnector } from "@aptos-labs/aptos-names-connector";

 function MyComponent() {
   const handleSignTransaction = async () => {